How to find your Opt-Out Window

 Fifth, help your colleagues

-The union’s practice of tricking employees into signing irrevocable payment schemes only works if people trust without reading the fine print.
+The union’s practice of tricking employees into signing irrevocable payment schemes only works if people don’t read the fine print.
 Union operatives are still circulating these entrapment membership forms to people who are already members to lock them into payment obligations.
 Even those who support the union would appreciate the advice to read the fine print of these documents.

 Finally, some who are very angry at unwanted wage garnishment have decided to make sure that the union does not profit from this scheme.
-They are finding other union members and inviting them also to optout.
-The union might be able to collect dues for another five or ten months using the opt-out window scheme, but energizing someone to help five or ten more like-minded colleagues to resign costs the union much more.
+They are finding other union members and inviting them also to opt out of dues payment.
+The union might be able to collect dues for another five or ten months using the opt-out window scheme, but energizing someone to help five or ten more like-minded colleagues to resign costs the union much more in the long run.